USP9X: Function

 Depletion of USP9X from two-cell mouse embryos halts blastocyst development and results in slower blastomere cleavage rate, impaired cell adhesion and a loss of cell polarity.
 It has also been implicated that USP9X is likely to influence developmental processes through signaling pathways of Notch, Wnt, EGF, and mTOR.
 USP9X has been recognized in studies of mouse and human stem cells involving embryonic, neural and hematopoietic stem cells.
 High expression is retained in undifferentiated progenitor and stem cells and decreases as differentiation continues.
 USP9X is a protein-coding gene that has been implicated either directly through mutations or indirectly in a number of neurodevelopmental and neurodegenerative disorders.

+In a knockout model where hippocampal neurons were isolated from an USP9X-knockout male mouse, showed a 43% reduction in axonal length and arborization compared to wild type.

+Clinical significance

 Three mutations have been connected with X-linked intellectual disability through disrupted neuronal growth and cell migration.
 Neurodegenerative disorders, such as Alzheimer's, Parkinson's and Huntington's disease, have also been linked to USP9X.
 Specifically, USP9X has been implicated in the regulation of the phosphorylation and expression of the microtule-associated protein tau, which forms pathological aggregates in Alzheimer's and other tauopathies.
-Scientists have generated a knockout model where they isolated hippocampal neurons from an USP9X-knockout male mouse, which showed a 43% reduction in axonal length and arborization compared to wild type.